olegchorny/cloud-native-infra/README.md

 Knative applications exposed via knative-ingressgateway, let's figure out the external IP: `kubectl get svc knative-ingressgateway --namespace istio-system` and expected URL for our service: `kubectl get ksvc app-from-source  --output=custom-columns=NAME:.metadata.name,DOMAIN:.status.domain`

 Then, let's make the request to see the result: `curl -H "Host: app-from-source.default.example.com" http://{IP_ADDRESS}`

 ![Build and Run](./img/12.png)

 It works!

-Now I suggest you to repeat the whole process from scratch and then follow to the next step.
+Now, I suggest you to repeat the whole process from scratch and then follow to the next step.

 ## Auto-scaling

 By default, Knative will scale your application down to zero pods if there is no traffic to it during the 10-minutes range.
 Make a cup of coffee, drink it and the run the `kubectl get pods`.
 Now there is no active pods of your app.
 Try to curl it again and you will see how quickly it will respond:

 ![Auto-scaling](./img/13.png)

-Knative promises that it will scale you application if detects the increased load, Let's test it out using the `fortio` tool.
-Install it `curl -L https://github.com/fortio/fortio/releases/download/v1.3.0/fortio-linux_x64-1.3.0.tgz  | sudo tar -C / -xvzpf -` and run the server
+Knative promises that it will scale your application if detects the increased load, Let's test it out using the `fortio` tool.
+Install it `curl -L https://github.com/fortio/fortio/releases/download/v1.3.0/fortio-linux_x64-1.3.0.tgz  | sudo tar -C / -xvzpf -` and run the server `fortio server &`

 ![Auto-scaling](./img/14.png)

 Now, push the traffic to our application: `fortio load -qps 9999  -c 100 -t 10m -H  "Host: app-from-source.default.example.com"  http://IP_ADDRESS`.
-Run the **second console** and watch for the number of pods in the default namespace: `kubectl get pods --watch`.
+Run the **second console** and watch the number of pods in the default namespace: `kubectl get pods --watch`.
 If there are not enough nodes for our pods, GKE will provision new node for you, since we've enabled the autoscaling during the very first step.
 You can check the number of nodes using the `kubectl get nodes` command using third console or just wait until fortio finished the test.

 ![Auto-scaling](./img/15.png)

 You can notice that some pods are still in the Pending mode.
 The reason is that we configured Kubernetes autoscaling up to 4 nodes and GKE is not able to provision 5th node to host required pods.
 So that we can control our costs and make sure we never went wild.

 When fortio finished the test, we can analyze the result:

 ![Auto-scaling](./img/16.png)

 As you can see, we were not able to serve 1.6% of all requests.
 Also, 50% of our calls were finished in less than 0.15 seconds, 75% - in less than 0.27s, 90% in less than 0.45 and 99 were served in more than 1 second.